- Unit Studies

 Connection: You will review and discuss patterns you observe.

-Language Arts: Concept: Curiosity and wonder lead us to new discoveries about ourselves and the world around us.
+Concept: Curiosity and wonder lead us to new discoveries about ourselves and the world around us.

 Concept: Language and story can be a source of creativity and joy.

-Social Studies: Concept: Our rights, roles, and responsibilities are important for building strong communities
+Concept: Our rights, roles, and responsibilities are important for building strong communities

 Connection: Give your child some responsibility for holding the form of the morning lesson.
-Encourage your child to share stories about their role in the morning lesson to their neighbour/ aunt/pet…this will set them up to see how vital they are to the community later on.
+Encourage your child to share stories about their role in the morning lesson with their neighbour/ aunt/pet…this will set them up to see how vital they are to the community later on.